2018’s States with the Best & Worst Taxpayer ROI

-Ideological differences regarding the role of local taxation have resulted in citizens of each state shouldering dramatically different tax burdens.
-This, of course, begs the question of whether people in high-tax states benefit from correspondingly superior government services or if low-tax states are more efficient.
+Different states have dramatically different tax burdens.
+This begs the question of whether people in high-tax states receive superior government services.
+Likewise, are low-tax states more efficient or do they receive low-quality services?
 In short, where do taxpayers get the most and least bang for their buck?

 Detailed Breakdown by State